LAB02-Research/HASS.Agent/README.md

 Another great way is to help translating HASS.Agent.
 It's easy thanks to POEditor - no coding knowledge required, everything's done online.
 For more info, check out the [translating documentation](https://hassagent.readthedocs.io/en/latest/translating/).
 You can work on an existing language, or suggest a new one.

-If you want to tinker with the source code, you can get some initial info from [these docs](https://hassagent.readthedocs.io/en/latest/development/introduction).
+If you want to tinker with the source code, awesome, please start by reading the dev docs: [these docs](https://hassagent.readthedocs.io/en/latest/development/introduction).

 ----